Manthan-Halande/Halande-Motoren-Werke/README.md

 # HMW — Halande Motoren Werke

 HMW (Halande Motoren Werke) is a premium sports car brand concept website designed with an ultra-luxury aesthetic — combining Ferrari-level performance energy with Apple-style minimalism.
+(This is a totally fictional company)

 This project is a cinematic dark-mode landing page featuring: